Archibald Douglas, 8th Earl of Angus: Life

 Archibald Douglas was educated at the University of St Andrews and was tutored at Regent Morton's court by John Provan.

 In 1573 he was made a Privy Councillor and Sheriff of Berwickshire; in 1574 Lieutenant-General in Scotland; in 1577 Warden of the West Marches and Steward of Fife; and in 1578 Lieutenant-General of the realm.
 As a supporter of Morton and "ultra-Protestant" policy he was twice forced in exile in England.

 In 1580 Angus gave strong support to Morton during the attack upon the latter, made a vain attempt to rescue him, and was declared guilty of high treason on 2 June 1581.
 He then entered into correspondence with the English government for an invasion of Scotland to rescue Morton, and on the latter's execution in June, went in exile to London, where he was welcomed by Queen Elizabeth.

-After the Raid of Ruthven in 1582, Angus returned to Scotland and was reconciled to King James, but soon afterwards the king shook off the control of the Earls of Mar and Gowrie, and Angus was again banished from Court.
+After the Raid of Ruthven in 1582, Angus returned to Scotland and was reconciled to King James VI.
+James was troubled by a rumour in September 1583 that Angus had an armed force and was refortifying Tantallon Castle, but it was discovered that he was only having the castle brew house repaired.
+Soon afterwards the king shook off the control of the Earls of Mar and Gowrie, and Angus was again banished from Court.

 In 1584 he joined the rebellion of Mar and Glamis.
 Their supporters held Stirling Castle and Mar's Wark in April.
 The movement failed, and the insurgents fled to Berwick-upon-Tweed.
 Later they took up residence at Newcastle-upon-Tyne, which became a centre of Presbyterianism and of projects against the Scottish government, encouraged by Elizabeth, who regarded the banished lords as friends of the English and antagonists of the French interest.

 In February 1585 they came to London and cleared themselves of the accusation of plotting against James's life.
 A plan was then prepared for their restoration and for the overthrow of James Stewart, Earl of Arran.
 In October they invaded Scotland and gained an easy victory over Arran, captured Stirling Castle with the King in November, and secured from him the restoration of their estates and the control of the government.

 His Edinburgh residence lay off the Canongate, on its north side, close to where New Street now lies.

 In January 1586 he was granted the Earldom of Morton with the lands entailed upon him by his uncle; this made him 5th Earl of Morton.
 In November 1586 Angus was appointed Warden of the Marches and Lieutenant-General on the Border, with a force of 100 horsemen and 100 foot soldiers, and their officers, drummers and pipers, and "furriers" or quartermasters.

 He performed good services in restoring order; but he was unable to overcome the king's hostility to the establishment of Presbyterian government.